linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 28 Equity Derivatives.md

 \text {D e l t a} = \frac {\text {C h a n g e i n p r i c e o f c a l l o p t i o n}}{\text {C h a n g e i n p r i c e o f u n d e r l y i n g}}
 $$

-For example, a delta of 0.4 means that a  $1 change in the price of the underlying stock will change the price of the call option by approximately$ 0.40.
+For example, a delta of 0.4 means that a  \$1 change in the price of the underlying stock will change the price of the call option by approximately\$ 0.40.

 The delta for a call option varies from zero (for call options deep out of the money) to 1 (for call options deep in the money).
 The delta for a call option at the money is approximately 0.5.